ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/nextra/dynamicmdx.md

 <RemoteContent components={{ Cat }} />
 ```

-Notice that since we are using the dynamic cat component (`useSWR`),
+Notice that we are using the dynamic cat component (`useSWR`).
-the image of the cat changes with each reload even if we are using `next start`.
+The image of the cat changes with each reload even if we are using `next start` but the random numbers do not.

-## RemoteContent
+### RemoteContent

 The `RemoteContent` component is used to render the dynamic content.